fewlinesco/fly-io-review-apps/README.md

 ## Example with Postgres cluster

-If you have an existing [Fly Postgres cluster](https://fly.io/docs/reference/postgres/) you can attach it using the `postgres` action input. `flyctl postgres attach` will be used, which automatically creates a new database in the cluster named after the Fly app and sets `DATABASE_URL`.
+If you want to add a Postgres instance to your review app, you can set `postgres` to `true` and it will create the cluster for you.

-For production apps, it's a good idea to create a new Postgres cluster specifically for staging apps.
+For production apps, it's a good idea to create a new Postgres cluster specifically for review apps.

 ```yaml
 # ...